 - fresh thyme

 - salt and pepper

-- Cook spaghetti in salt water according to instructions.
+- Cook spaghetti in salted water according to instructions.

 - Fry the chickin fillets in a hot pan in a little olive oil for about two minutes from one side, then turn and add the two lemon halves face down.
 Turn the heat down a bit and fry for another 3-5 minutes until nicely browned.
 Then take everything out of the pan.

 - Cut the chickin fillets into stripes.

 - Add more olive oil to the pan, mini tomatoes, thyme, then garlic, maple syrup and the spaghetti and stir-fry a bit.